Spinning (textiles): History and economics

 The origins of hand spinning fibers is unknown, but is believed to have originated separately in several cultures around the world long before the common era.
-The oldest known twisted fiber was found in southern France, and archaeologists believe it was created around 50,000-40,000 BCE.
+The oldest known twisted fiber was found in southern France, and archaeologists believe it was created around 50,000–40,000 BC.
 People are thought to have originally twisted fibers together by rolling them up the thigh or between the fingers, although soon a stick was used to maintain tension and hold the twist in the fibers.